python/devguide/patch.rst

 ''''''''''

-Before creating your patch, you should make sure that the entire test suite runs without failure because of your changes.
-The only time a patch will be accepted with failing tests is because the tests fail without the patch applied and and the patch does not make the pre-existing failures worse.
+Before creating your patch, you should make sure that the entire test suite :ref:`runs <runtests>` without failure because of your changes.
+It is not sufficient to only run whichever test seems impacted by your changes, because there might be interferences unknown to you between your changes and some other part of the interpreter.

 To perform a quick sanity check on your patch, you can run::